kubernetes-sigs/vsphere-csi-driver/docs/book/features/volume_expansion.md

 pod/example-block-pod created
 ```

-The Kubelet on the node will trigger the volume expansion of filesystem when the PVC is used by the Pod.
+The Kubelet on the node will trigger the filesystem expansion on the volume when the PVC is attached to the Pod.

 ```bash
 kubectl get pod